KCRW: Warriors in Training Program(WiT)

 Gear Required:

 All participants are required to have a helmet, quad skates, wrist guards, elbow pads, and knee pads.
 Gear can be purchased from local stores such as Legacy Skates, via online retailers, or borrowed from the KCRW Gear Lending Library.
+We cannot guarantee all safety gear will be available so please reach out ahead of time via email to [email protected] to ensure the pieces and sizes you need are available!

 Other Requirements: